effectai/engine/website/content/news/migration-checklist.md

 ---

-With the migration to Solana, Effect AI is entering an exciting new phase.
-By following this checklist and staying informed, you can make sure your tokens are safe and ready for the next chapter of the Effect Network.
-Keep an eye out for updates, and let’s move forward together!
+With the migration to Solana on the horizon, we are entering an exciting new phase with Effect AI.
+As always, Keep an eye out for updates, and let’s move forward together!
+See you on Solana!